Actipro/WPF-Controls/Documentation/topics/licensing.md

     - Open your project in Visual Studio and ensure that there is a "licenses.licx" file in it.
 If your project does not contain a "licenses.licx" file, follow the steps in the "Troubleshooting / No licenses.licx file exists in my project" section below to create a "licenses.licx" file manually.

-    - Ensure that the "licenses.licx" has a correct entry for Actipro's WPF control products.
+    - Ensure that the "licenses.licx" has a correct entry for Actipro's @@PlatformName control products.
 The valid entry is listed below in this topic.
 Ensure the version numbers in the entry always match the deployed assembly version, especially after upgrading to a new version or build.

 1. In Visual Studio, execute "Clean Solution" and then "Rebuild Solution".